ALECTM/MATH1064/README.md

 # 📕 MATH1064
 ## ❓ What is this?
 These are my MATH1064 notes and the LaTeX source code.
-I can't guarantee that these notes are absolutely correct, I've simply wrote these notes for myself in a way that I can understand.
-Thus, they may not be best for you.
+I cannot guarantee that these notes are absolutely correct or up to date.
+I've simply wrote these notes for myself in a way that I can understand and at a time where I'm bothered to study.
+Thus, they may not be best method for studying for you.

 ### 💡 Can I use these notes?
 Sure mate, go for it, it's not like I invented math.
 You can modify and copy anything you want inside my notes